miflydesign/MakarViewerIntegration/docs/ios.md

 [[MakarViewerManager shared] unload];
 ```

-- Unload MakarViewer completely will release all memory.<br>
+- Quit MakarViewer completely will release all memory.<br>
 Note: You won’t be able to run MakarViewer again in the same process after this call.
 You can set quitHandler on AppController to override the default process kill.
 ```
 [[MakarViewerManager shared] quit];